Chuxclub/guessing_game/README.md

 # guessing_game
 Computer guesses a user number (algorithm training)

-Exercise from Bjarne Stroustrup's book Programming, Principles and Practice Using C++:
+Exercise from Bjarne Stroustrup's book: Programming, Principles and Practice Using C++

 Write a program to play a numbers guessing game.
 The user thinks of a number between 1 and 100 and your program asks questions to figure out